 These are among his favorite fruits as he gobbles them right up.

 I do cut them in half as I get nervous about choking and it’s good to work on his pincer grasp as well!

 I cut raw carrots into long stems and steamed them.

 17. Cottage Cheese

-I always choose full fat dairy options and offer the spoon with the cottage cheese on it for more spoon practice!
+I always choose full-fat dairy options for healthy fats and offer the spoon with the cottage cheese on it for more spoon practice!

-I took the peel off of the kiwi but leaving it on would have made it easier to hold for him as it’s slippery!
+I took the peel off of the kiwi but leaving it on would have made it easier to hold for him as it’s a slippery food!

 19. Cheerios / Egg White

 With Cheerios, the important thing is to make sure not to give the honey-nut kind.
 I gave multigrain Cheerios and I also had a little bit of leftover scrambled eggs I’d made for the other kids so I gave them to him as well.

 This was his first time having egg whites and first time having the Cheerios.